Komatsu’s largest hydraulic mining excavator arrives in Canada

 Suncor's Fort Hills mine is the first operation worldwide to deploy the PC9000.
 A second unit is expected to arrive in July 2025, with more machines planned for delivery in 2026.

-A hydraulic excavator built for high-production mining
+Komatsu's largest hydraulic mining excavator built for high-production mining

 The Komatsu PC9000 is purpose-built for large-scale efficiency in high-production mining.
 Engineered as a five-pass match for Komatsu's 980E ultra-class haul trucks, this combination enables fast, double-sided loading to support autonomous haulage systems (AHS) — an increasingly common feature in modern mining operations.